 - 1 teaspoon ground cumin

 - 1 teaspoon chili powder

 - 1 teaspoon paprika

 - 1 teaspoon salt

 - 1 cup beef broth or chicken stock

 - ½ cup tomato sauce

-- Press the “Sauté” button on the Instant Pot, and add the oil and beef cubes to the pot.
+- Press the sauté button on the Instant Pot, add the oil and beef cubes to the pot.
 Sear the meat on all sides.

 - Once the meat has browned , add the onion, garlic, serrano pepper, bay leaf and spices.
 Stir-fry for 2-3 minutes.

-- Unlock the lid, ladle out some liquid into a bowl and combine it with the potato flour.
-Mix well and then add this thick slurry back into the pot, and stir-well.
+- Optional step: to thicken the sauce, either press sauté to reduce the liquid or ladle out some liquid into a bowl and combine it with thickener of choice.
+Mix well and then add the thick slurry back into the pot, and stir-well.

 - Serve over cauli-rice, or in a tortilla!

 - To make in a slow cooker: Cook on low for 6-8 hours or high for 4 hours.